Uwancha/MP-Blog-Backend/docs/comments.md

     - 200 OK - Successfully created the comment.
     - 400 Bad Request - Invalid request body.
     - 404 Not Found - Post not found.
+    - 401 or 403 Unauthorized(if no token exists)
+    - 500 Server error

 ### Update a Comment